nyl-auster/rust-memo/README.md

 #### examples

 You **must** declare return value type with an arrow.
-If you don't do it, Rust assumes that the value returned by the function MUST be of the type "()", an empty tuple.
+If you don't do it, Rust assumes that the value returned by the function is of the type "()", which is an empty tuple.

 ```rust
 fn get_x() -> i32 {